-- .1 Medical Air System - .1 The type of central air system selected will be based on size of facility, extent of respiratory therapy, projected rate of consumption, remoteness of facility and service from medical gas supplier. - .2 For existing facilities with a history of low medical air usage, evaluate the feasibility of converting the medical air compressor system to a cylinder system when it becomes necessary to replace existing compressors. - .3 The following guide for medical air source equipment is recommended based on bed rating.
+.1 Medical Air System

+- .1 The type of central medical air system selected will be based on size of facility, extent of respiratory therapy, projected rate of consumption, remoteness of facility and service from medical gas supplier. - .2 Consideration should be given to cylinder system for small facilities with no mechanical ventilators or anaesthesia machines. - .3 For existing facilities with a history of low medical air usage, evaluate the feasibility of converting the medical air compressor system to a cylinder system when it becomes necessary to replace existing compressors. - .4 On medical air compressor system, provide high moisture and carbon monoxide level alarms downstream of line pressure regulators and upstream of the main service isolation valve. - .5 Equip a reserve high pressure manifold for the medical air compressor system. - .6 Air intake for the medical air compressor will be from a non-contaminated location outside the building complete with insect screen and filter.
+Refer to CSA-Z7396.1 for alternate intake locations.
-Number of Beds Type of System Type of Dryer 1-25 Cylinder system with manifold and backup cylinders.
-None More than 25 Oil-free reciprocating or water- sealed compressors.
-Duplex desiccant dryer systems.

-Table 3.10-1Medical Air for Acute Care Facilities

-- .4 Provide moisture level alarm downstream of line pressure regulators and upstream of the main service isolation valve. - .5 Provide a reserve high pressure manifold for the compressor system. - .6 Ensure adequate water quality, flow and pressure for water sealed compressors.
-Water analysis indicating methane or other gases will require oil free, non-water sealed type compressors. - .7 Air intake for the medical air compressor will be from a noncontaminated location outside the building complete with insect screen and filter. - .2 Medical Vacuum System - .1 Provide oil-lubricated reciprocating or rotary vane vacuum pumps for facilities not using vacuum for scavenging. - .2 Ensure adequate water quality, flow and pressure for water sealed vacuum pumps. - .3 Where medical vacuum outlets are used for the scavenging of waste anaesthetic gases, ensure vacuum pumps have compatible components and sufficient capacity. - .4 Consider recirculation of water in water sealed vacuum systems for water conservation. - .5 Provide vacuum pump exhaust piping with a minimum one size larger than pump exhaust.
-Locate exhaust discharge so as not to contaminate air intakes.
-Insulate and heat trace exterior exhaust pipe to prevent freeze-up of discharge opening. - .6 Provide vacuum piping with minimum 19 mm diameter. - .3 Central Oxygen System - .1 The type of central oxygen system selected will be based on: - size of facility - type of facility (i.e. level of care) - extent of respiratory therapy - projected rate of consumption - remoteness of facility - frequency of service from medical gas supplier - .2 The following tables are recommended guides based on bed rating and on known consumption.
+.2 Medical Vacuum System

+- .1 Provide at least three oil-lubricated, oil-less or oil free type vacuum pumps - .2 Where medical vacuum outlets are used for the scavenging of waste anaesthetic gases, ensure vacuum pumps have oxygen compatible components and sufficient capacity. - .3 Provide sufficiently sized vacuum pump exhaust piping to ensure system performance. - .4 Locate exhaust discharge so as not to contaminate air intakes. - .5 Provide vacuum piping with minimum 19 mm diameter.

+- .3 Central Oxygen System

+- .1 The type of central oxygen system selected will be based on:

+- size of facility

+- type of facility (i.e. level of care)

+- extent of respiratory therapy (i.e. mechanical ventilators or anaesthesia machines)

+- projected rate of consumption

+- remoteness of facility

+- frequency of service from medical gas supplier

+- .2 The following tables are recommended guides based on bed rating and on known consumption for acute care facilities.

-Table 3.10-2 Oxygen Source for Acute Care Facilities (Bed Rating)
+Table 3.10-1 Oxygen Source - Bed Rating

 Number of beds Type of system Less than 50 A duplex manifold system, using high pressure gas cylinders, is usually all that is required for small facilities.
 Review anticipated consumption with facility user groups before final source type decision.
-50-100 A duplex mini-bulk (liquefied gas cylinders) and a reserve supply of high pressure gas cylinders with the operating pressure set at a slightly lower level than that of the mini-bulk cylinders.
-101-500 A bulk storage tank and a reserve supply of simplex high pressure gas cylinders with the operating pressure set at a slightly lower level than that of the bulk storage tank. over 500 A large main bulk storage tank, complete with smaller (a minimum of 24 hour supply) auxiliary bulk storage tank.
-In addition, a reserve duplex high pressure gas cylinder manifold will be provided with one bank open to the system to act as an automatic standby, and the second bank closed to the system to act as a tertiary backup.
-Provide a check valve on the line from the main bulk storage tank before the auxiliary connection.
+50-100 A duplex mini-bulk (liquid cylinders) and a reserve supply of high pressure gas cylinders.
+101-500 A bulk storage tank and a reserve supply of high pressure gas cylinders.
+Include an emergency oxygen inlet to the pipeline distribution system. over 500 A large main bulk storage tank, complete with a smaller (minimum of 24 hour supply) auxiliary bulk storage tank, and high pressure gas cylinders.
+Include an emergency oxygen inlet to the pipeline distribution system.

-Table 3.10-3Oxygen Source for Acute Care Facilities (Known Consumption)
+Table 3.10-2 Oxygen Source - Known Consumption